LningZ/APSC-project-vf/README.md

 - `--FINAL OBSERVATION TABLE--`
 - `--PERFORMANCE DATA--`

-Only the **execution time** should differ — everything else should match.
+All outputs should match, except **execution time** due to parallelism

 ---